-I’m a California girl, born and raised but when I moved to Chicago and started running, I secretly feared that I would be housebound for months at a time when I started seeing the leaves change in the Midwest.
-Winter running can be intimidating for anyone who is either new to the sport or going for their first run in cold and icy temperatures, but it doesn’t have to be.
+I’m a California girl, but when I moved to Chicago and started running, I secretly feared that I would be housebound for months at a time when I started seeing the leaves fall in the Midwest.
+Winter running can be intimidating for anyone, but with some preparation and the right gear- it doesn’t have to be.

 The weather report can only tell you so much as to how it will be outside for a run- specifically if it’s actually safe to run outside.
 Some serious runners I know will run in icy conditions using YakTrax, but if you’re a novice or simply don’t want to be that “hardcore,” be advised that ice is a safety hazard in temperatures under 32 degrees.

-Cold weather gear is important but what to buy?
-If you’re a slower runner, or use the walk-run-walk method like I do, you will need to invest in more warming gear.
+Winter running gear is important but what to buy?
+If you’re a slower runner, or use the walk-run-walk method like I do, you will need to invest in more warming gear to keep your core temperature stable.
 You’ll see elite and experienced runners outside in ridiculously thin tops…they apparently are built to run hot, I though, do not.

 1. Fleece Headband / 2.
 Easy Grasp Running Gloves / 3.
 Convertable Fingerless Gloves To Mittens / 4.
 Water/Snow Repellant Jacket / 5.
 Thick Wool Running Socks / 6.
 Drywic Knit Top / 7.
 Extreme Cold Weather Jacket / 8.
 Thermal Running Tights